Aviah/one-click-django-server/README.md

 ## The Polls Tutorial with Deployment

-If you are new to django, there is also a tutorial!
+If you are new to django, there is also a tutorial.

 It's built on the official django polls tutorial, but here you learn on this real development-production environemnt.
 This version of the official polls tutorial includes working with git, deployment, and basic server troubleshooting.

-So you will have the polls app working on a real website, at **www.yourdomain.com/polls**!
+After running it, you will have the polls app working on a real website, at `www.yourdomain.com/polls`!

 ## VPS for the Server